1tech23/Projects/OneDE/OneDE-0.0.1/README.md

 ## Philosophy

-Stumpwm is a "everything-and-the-kitchen-sink WM" or "the emacs of WMs."

-**StumpWM:Windows::Emacs:Text**
+OneDE

-* StumpWM is
+* OneDE is
   * Hackable
   * A tileable window manager
   * Includes support for floats
   * Written in Common Lisp
   * Compatible with many lisp distributions
   * A Superior window managing experience
-* StumpWM is *not*
+* OneDE is *not yet*
   * Minimalist
   * Narrow Scope
   * Configured by editing the source directly
   * A full blown desktop environment

-If you want a minimalist tiling window manager, then StumpWM is *not* what you're looking for.
+If you want a minimalist tiling window manager, then OneDE is *not yet* what you're looking for.
 The code base is ~15k sloc, the binaries produced are ~60mb.

-StumpWM manages windows the way emacs manages buffers, or the way screen manages terminals.
+OneDE manages windows the way emacs manages buffers, or the way screen manages terminals.
 If you want a flexible, customizable, hackable desktop experience, look no further.

-# Build & Start Stumpwm
+# Build & Start OneDE

 ## Prerequisites

-* a common lisp distribution.  sbcl, clisp, ccl and ecl all work (ecl must have been built with clx support, must use version >= 13.5.1 [see here for discussion](https://github.com/sabetts/stumpwm/issues/55)).
+* a common lisp distribution.  sbcl, clisp, ccl and ecl all work (ecl must have been built with clx support, must use version >= 13.5.1 [see here for discussion](https://github.com/oneenterprisestech/Projects/issues/2)
 * quicklisp (for obtaining the following dependencies, not needed if you use your distribution's package manager.)
 * clx
 * cl-ppcre